yhmtsai/KeepZotero/README.md

 - I can only use 2 not `Components.interfaces.nsIDOMChromeWindow.STATE_MINIMIZED` for checking `windowState` in `closeListener`.
 The later one is shown undefined.
 - I do not find or try the proper way such that MacOS also shows KeepZotero's preferences with buttons, so I put the sync function into unload.
 - MacOS may redraw the window (Command + W close and then reopen it from taskbar).
 I do not regenerate the KeepZotero.
 KeepZotero's `openPreferenceWindow` may still use the old window not the new one such that opening preference throws `NS_ERROR_NOT_AVAILABLE` error.
 Currently, I always get the current main window to avoid this question.
 Of course, if select the second option to make Command + W to be minimization, it somehow avoid this kind of issue.
+It's proved in https://forums.zotero.org/discussion/87562/bug-i-cant-open-some-extension-for-running-zotero-a-long-time.
+Thus, need to get the current window to open dialog in MacOS.